MukulMaheshwari/s3_api/README.md

 ### S3 api to list bucket content

 Written in flask, this api list contents of S3 bucket on AWS.
-It runs on port 5000 & uses gunicorn server for serving requests.For now GET requests are supported to retrieve contents in json format.
+It runs on port 5000 & uses gunicorn server for serving requests.Only GET requests are supported to retrieve contents in json format.

 Required dependencies to setup (manual) :
 - Python3